signum-network/CIPs/SIP/sip-50.md

 #### Event `CONNECTED`

-The Node Software MUST emit this event upon every established websocket connection.
+The Node Software MUST emit this event upon every established Websocket connection.

 The payload response SHOULD have at least the following fields: